Blog Article

 Some publishers continue to favor the waterfall approach because it allows them to control pricing and prioritize networks according to their business goals.
 For example, brand advertisers often aim for top-of-funnel KPIs like awareness, resulting in budget allocations that differ significantly from those of performance-based advertisers and the metrics used by networks like Moloco.
 In cases like this, manual pricing can be an effective way to capture these demands.
 However, it's crucial to note that poorly configured waterfall setups can limit the effectiveness of budget spending on inventories.
 This inefficiency may cause performance-based advertisers and ad networks to restrict or even stop bidding on these inventories, which can have a significant negative impact on publishers' ARPDAU.

 Based on my observations, advertisers are increasingly prioritizing performance-driven campaigns—and at Moloco, I’ve seen this growing preference for in-app bidding and increased competition amongst advertisers significantly boost revenue for publishers.
-Moreover, buying traffic through in-app bidding provides partners like Moloco with valuable signals, such as win/loss notifications which greatly enhance the optimization of our ML models to predict better auction prices and eventually improve advertisers' performance.
+Moreover, buying traffic through in-app bidding provides partners like Moloco with valuable signals, such as more accurate win/loss notification signals which greatly enhance the optimization of our ML models to predict better auction prices and eventually improve advertisers' performance.
 I can’t speak for every exchange or DSPs, but this has proven to be especially true for Moloco’s partners, who tend to use our platform because our ML models help them automate their work to yield better returns on their ad spend.

 Can you elaborate further?
 How does in-app bidding improve optimization for ML model predictions?